Q -1: What are “Stabilization of Symptoms” in the context of car accident injuries?

 .

-• Lost wages due to residual disability/permanent injury
+• Ongoing lost wages due to residual disability/permanent injury

 .